arangodb/docs/oasis/monitoring-metrics.md

 [Prometheus](https://prometheus.io/){:target="_blank"}
 compatible format.
-You can use these metrics to gather detailed insights into the current and previous workings of your deployment.
+You can use these metrics to gather detailed insights into the current and previous states of your deployment.
-Once metrics are scraped by Prometheus, you can inspect them using tools such as [Grafana](https://grafana.com/oss/grafana/){:target="_blank"}.
+Once metrics are collected by Prometheus, you can inspect them using tools such as [Grafana](https://grafana.com/oss/grafana/){:target="_blank"}.

 To get started, select an existing deployment from within a project and